TwiN/gatus/docs/pagerduty-integration-guide.md

 # PagerDuty + Gatus Integration Benefits
 - Notify on-call responders based on alerts sent from Gatus.
-- Incidents will automatically resolve in PagerDuty when the service that caused the incident in Gatus returns to a healthy state.
+- Incidents will automatically resolve in PagerDuty when the endpoint that caused the incident in Gatus returns to a healthy state.

 # How it Works
-- Services that do not meet the user-specified conditions and that are configured with alerts of type `pagerduty` will trigger a new incident on the corresponding PagerDuty service when the alert's defined `failure-threshold` has been reached.
+- Endpoints that do not meet the user-specified conditions and that are configured with alerts of type `pagerduty` will trigger a new incident on the corresponding PagerDuty service when the alert's defined `failure-threshold` has been reached.
-- Once the unhealthy services have returned to a healthy state for the number of executions defined in `success-threshold`, the previously triggered incident will be automatically resolved.
+- Once the unhealthy endpoints have returned to a healthy state for the number of executions defined in `success-threshold`, the previously triggered incident will be automatically resolved.

 # Requirements